 For us, house sitting is an exchange and we want to make connections with people that share a similar perspective on house sitting.
 We’re budget travelers.
 We don’t have a nice pension or assets (like property) that produce income.
-We cycle through each of these strategies when perusing potential house sits, which have helped lead us to make friends with pet owners across the U.S. and Europe.
-We’ve learned which house sits to jump on and which house sits to avoid.
+We cycle through each of these strategies when perusing potential house sits, which have helped lead us to house sit for wonderful people.

 1. Not a Fair Exchange

 Think about it – you wouldn’t pay a whole day’s salary just on a place to stay for the night, so you shouldn’t have to work the whole day in an exchange either.

 2. Passing Necessary Expenses to the House Sitter

 All of the homeowners we have sat for that did not live in cities (and even some that did) added us temporarily to their insurance so we could have use of their car.
 Keep in mind that this isn’t only a need for us – what if their pet needs to be driven to the vet, or for daily walks?

-While some house sitters don’t mind paying utilities, we argue that you couldn’t leave a pet home alone with the heat turned off during freezing winters and let them steam in hot summers.
-This practice seems to be most common in areas where utilities like AC or heating are super expensive and homeowners are worried house sitters will rack up a massive bill.
+While some house sitters don’t mind paying utilities, we argue that you couldn’t leave a pet home alone with the heat turned off during freezing winters or let them steam in hot summers.
+This practice seems to be most common in areas where utilities are super expensive and homeowners are worried house sitters will rack up a massive bill.

 Again, the key here is communication.
 We always make sure to ask the settings we should keep the AC or heat on and what we should turn it down to when we go out.